Robert Springett: Ordained ministry

 Springett was ordained in the Church of England as a deacon in 1989 and as a priest in 1990.
 From 1989 to 1992, he served his curacy at St James the Great, Colchester, an Anglo-Catholic parish in the Diocese of Chelmsford.
 He was then a curate at St Martin of Tours, Basildon, between 1992 and 1994.
 In 1994, he became priest-in-charge of All Saints, Belhus Park and St Nicholas, South Ockendon.
 From 1998 to 2001, he was also Rural Dean of Thurrock.
 In 2001, he was appointed Rector of the Parish of Wanstead.
 During his time as incumbent of the parish, he "led the church into significant growth".
 From 2008 to 2010, he was also Area Dean of Redbridge.
 In 2008, he was made an Honorary Canon of Chelmsford Cathedral.

 In April 2010, Springett moved to the Diocese of Gloucester where he had been appointed the Archdeacon of Cheltenham.
 As an archdeacon, he was one of the most senior priests in the diocese and was responsible for four deaneries (Cheltenham, Tewkesbury and Winchcombe, Cirencester, and the Cotswolds).
 He was a member of the Crown Nominations Commission that chose Rachel Treweek as Bishop of Gloucester in 2015 (she became the first woman diocesan bishop in the Church of England).

 Episcopal ministry

 On 25 July 2016, it was announced Springett was to become the next Bishop of Tewkesbury, a suffragan bishop in the Diocese of Gloucester.
 He was consecrated a bishop on 30 November 2016 during a service at Canterbury Cathedral, and was welcomed as the Bishop of Tewkesbury during a service at Gloucester Cathedral on 11 December 2016.
 He has been chair of the Diocesan Board of Education since 2017, and therefore leads the oversight of the diocese's 116 church schools.

+Since January 2024, he has additionally been one of two deputy lead bishops for safeguarding.

 Views

-Springett supports the celebration and blessing of "faithful monogamous same-sex relationships", but does not support changing the Church of England's doctrine of marriage (i.e. that marriage is the life long union of one man and one woman).
+In January 2023, Springett stated that he supports the celebration and blessing of "faithful monogamous same-sex relationships", but does not support changing the Church of England's doctrine of marriage (i.e. that marriage is the life long union of one man and one woman).

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".